Tech 2025 Book Club

 Amazon’s Best Books of 2016

 ***[NOTE: Amy will be joining us via Skype but this is a LIVE EVENT with a physical location.
-You'll get to ask her questions that she will answer live and hear her explain the ideas behind the book and its success.
-We'll gather to discuss the book and invite an additional speaker to participate]***
+We’ll gather to discuss the book and invite an additional speaker to participate]***

 In Amy’s Own Words